Scientific: Carya illinoensis

 2-3, 6-10, 12-14, 18-20

-USDA 5
+USDA 5-10

-Landscape Use: Mesic shade tree grows best in a lush green landscape, large shade tree, nut crop.
+Landscape Use: Mesic shade tree grows best in a lush green landscape, large shade tree, edible nut crop.

-Seasonal color: In Phoenix, pecan trees generally display yellowed foliage during late fall.
+Seasonal Color: In Phoenix, pecan trees generally display yellowed foliage during late fall.

 Light: Full sun